konstantinoskalyfommatos/konstantinoskalyfommatos/README.md

 # 👉 Interested in (list not exclusive)
-- Information Extraction,
+- Information Extraction
-- Retrieval,
+- Information Retrieval
-- RAG,
+- RAG
-- ETL pipelines.
+- ETL pipelines

-Especially interested for projects that support or extend research efforts.
+Especially interested in projects that support or extend research efforts.

 # ✉️ Contact